yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 `Super Mario Galaxy` informs the system to explicitly crop the screen to its native resolution of 1920x1012, but `Super Mario Sunshine` does not, so yuzu previously did not attempt to crop the game, resulting in a conspicuous black bar at the bottom of the render.

 {{< imgs
-	"./crop.png| "
+	"./crop.png| Diagram of the cropping process"
   >}}

-While the game proportions in `Super Mario Sunshine` arguably appear more correct with the black bar, that’s not how Nintendo intended the games to be played, so for accuracy’s sake, byte[] interprets the game's implicit crop request, which stretches the image to match the native 1920x1080 resolution of the Switch, both {{< gh-hovercard "8150" "for Vulkan" >}} and {{< gh-hovercard "8152" "for OpenGL" >}}.
+While the game proportions in `Super Mario Sunshine`, arguably, appear more correct with the black bar, that’s not how Nintendo intended the game to be played.
+For accuracy’s sake, byte[] interprets the game's implicit crop request, which stretches the image to match the native 1920x1080 resolution of the Switch, both {{< gh-hovercard "8150" "for Vulkan" >}} and {{< gh-hovercard "8152" "for OpenGL" >}}.

 {{< single-title-imgs-compare
 	"Don not adjust your set (Super Mario Sunshine)"